 Responsible for both HR and Government Relations Functions

-Managed and implemented various Change Management processes during M&A’s, Cansult Maunsell to AECOM etc.
+Managed and implemented various Change Management processes during Mergers and Acquisitions (M&A’s), Cansult Maunsell to AECOM etc.

 Re-evaluated contracts during period of M&A’s to align and reflect consistent and equitable terms and conditions.

-Prepared analysis and provided recommendations to operations concerning work force,
+Prepared analysis and provided recommendations to operations concerning work force

-Supported the implementation of new online Performance Management/Compensation review system, trained all Managers and employees to use effectively
+Supported the implementation of new online Performance Management/Compensation review system, and trained all Managers and employees to use effectively

-Managed annual Compensation review across the UAE, working with business leads and Line managers to establish and communicate budgets.
+Managed annual Compensation review across the UAE, working with business leads and Line managers to establish and communicate budgets

 Delivered training programs developed locally and globally